LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 and the predicates defined in the object (or category) containing the directive.
 A predicate (or its alias if defined) cannot be listed in more than one ``uses/2`` directive.
-In addition, a ``uses/2`` directive cannot list a predicate (or its alias if defined) which is defined in the object (or category) containing the directive.
+In addition, a ``uses/2`` directive cannot list a predicate (or its alias if defined) that is defined in the object (or category) containing the directive.
 Any conflicts are reported by Logtalk as compilation errors.